cherylacook/handwritten-digit-classification-mlp/README.md

-# Handwritten Digits Classification with MLP
+# Handwritten Digit Classification with MLP

 **Note**: This project was completed as part of the AIML232 course at Te Herenga Waka — Victoria University of Wellington.